Jay Hall Connaway: Gallery and museum collections

-Nearly ninety one-man shows of his works were held during his career, including annual exhibitions at the MacBeth Gallery in New York City; his work was also exhibited at other leading galleries of his day including Vose, Kennedy, and Doll & Richards.
-His paintings are now sold by major galleries including Spanierman Gallery, Blue Hill Gallery and others.
+Nearly ninety one-man shows of his works were held during his career, including annual exhibitions at the MacBeth Gallery in New York City.
+His work was also exhibited at other leading galleries of his day including Vose, Kennedy, and Doll & Richards.
+His paintings are now sold by major galleries including Spanierman Gallery and Blue Hill Gallery.

 Connaway's work is represented in major public collections throughout the United States, including: